lab1702/lars-script-runner/README.md

 ## Compatibility:

-This was developed on Windows Server 2022 and Ubuntu 22.04 LTS and the example will run as is as on Windows and on Linux if PowerShell is installed.
+This was developed on Windows Server 2022 and Ubuntu 22.04 LTS and the example is tested to run as is as on Windows and on Linux if PowerShell is installed.

 The **[commands.txt](commands.txt)** file can contain anything, so you can launch bash scripts, binaries etc.